-All Farringdon Eco models have tertiary air supply that can be seen working during certain conditions during the burning period.
-The outlet for the tertiary air, is at the rear of the fire box chamber, just below the throat plate through a series of small holes (See page 6).
+All models have tertiary air supply that can be seen working in certain conditions during the burning period.
+The outlet for the tertiary air is at the rear of the fire box chamber, located below the throat plate on the rear of the firebox.